 The actual members of the board are listed below.

-The EMCY Office is located in Munich (Germany) and is generously hosted by the German Music Council and its national competition Jugend musiziert.
+The EMCY Office is located in Munich (Germany) in the Kreativquartier.

 The EMCY General Assembly can appoint Honorary Members in recognition of outstanding service to EMCY and to young musicians throughout Europe.